 Battleship Potemkin (1925) Director: Sergei M. Eisenstein

 Eisenstein’s Battleship Potemkin is one of the best propaganda films of all time.
-After the success of Strike (1925), which glamorously depicted striking Russian workers in 1903, the Soviet government commissioned Eisenstein to commemorate the uprising of 1905.
-Eisenstein used it as a testing ground for his theories of motion picture montage.
+After the success of Strike (1925), which glamorously depicted striking Russian workers in 1903, the Soviet government commissioned Eisenstein to commemorate the Soviet uprising of 1905, as well.
+Eisenstein used this opportunity as a testing ground for his new theories of motion picture “montage.”
 The film was a shock around the world, for its graphic depictions of violence, and it raised an intense emotional response from audiences.
 Joseph Goebbels, Propaganda Minister for the Nazis, called the film a “marvelous film without equal in the cinema…anyone who had no firm political conviction could become a Bolshevik after seeing the film.”
-The famous scene at the end of the film depicts a massacre on the steps of Odessa never actually occurred but has since become one of the most iconic scenes in the history of cinema for its experimental use of montage.
+The famous scene at the end of the film depicts a massacre on the steps of Odessa, but this event never actually occurred.
+It has since become one of the most iconic scenes in the history of cinema for its experimental use of montage.
 Despite being a silent film, in order to retain its vivacity, Eisenstein hoped the score could be rewritten every 20 years.

 The film premiered at the Bolshoi Theatre in December 1925 and was released in Moscow in January 1926.
 Propaganda posters touted the film as “the pride of Soviet cinema” with over 300,000 admissions in the first three weeks.

 ACT I: People and Worms

 The setting is June 1905.
-Two sailors, Matyushenko and Vakulinchuk, are taken in by the revolution happening across Russia against the Tsarist regime.
+Two sailors, Matyushenko and Vakulinchuk, are taken in by the revolutionary spirit against the Tsarist regime unfolding across Russia.
 A clumsy officer beats a sailor for accidentally tripping over him.
 This causes Vakulincheck to rally the crew in support of a revolution.

 The next morning, the crew complains about the food –the meat is covered in worms.
 The captain comes to inspect the meat but the captain says they are maggots and should just be washed off prior to eating.
 The sailors refuse to eat it, and instead they simply eat bread and water.
 One sailor, while cleaning the mess hall, reads an inscription on a plate: “give us this day our daily bread.”